Last Updated on

 * Disclaimer: This site gets people from all walks of life and backgrounds.
 As a Christian writer I believe in living by faith in the Living God, and I know that a number of my readers are on that same page.
 When it comes to taking steps for home security, let God lead you in what steps to take or not take.
 He can protect us in the midst of the biggest dangers that we can face in life.
 Maybe that John 3:16 bumper sticker is a much better label for the back of your car than a “NRA” decal, if you really want to make a statement that matters.

-- Keep vegetation trimmed back away from your home, and also -- if you have any walls of brush around your home -- trim the underside -- so that the bottom of the brush can be seen from the street.
+– Motion detector flood lights are a deterrent known to scare away burglars.
+A few top rated brands are solar operated (and cheap), meaning you don’t have to be an electrician to install.- Keep vegetation trimmed back away from your home, and also — if you have any walls of brush around your home — trim the underside — so that the bottom of the brush can be seen from the street.

 – As a noise deterrent, you can create an area of hard packed dirt stretching a few feet from the edges of your home.
 On top, lay a thick layer of gravel.
 Gravel makes a “crunch” sound when walked on, and this can deter certain crooks, in the same way a motion detector can (though a smart crook may figure out that if he lays a blanket over the gravel, or a towel, etc, that the noise is muffled).